isgrove/chat.nvim/README.md

 - [ ] Support larger token lengths
 - [ ] Add a function to cancel the current stream
 - [ ] Make it easier to add new model APIs
+- [ ] Make the config file more simple